 And so goes it for you, Walt, sailing the high seas playing the only game in town, 6 to 5 blackjack, where the payoff is only $6 for every $5 wagered when dealt one.

-Yes, Walt, when you are on your game using perfect basic strategy, the casino edge, depending upon the number of decks, can normally be well under a half of one percent when you are getting the maximum value for a blackjack, one that pays 3 to 2.
-The 6 to 5 game, however, has a house advantage of 1.45%, more than eight times the advantage the casino has on a normal single deck game, and whammo!, it's almost triple the house edge the casino carries on an eight deck shoe.
+Yes, Walt, when you are on your game using perfect basic strategy, the casino edge, depending upon the number of decks, can normally be well under a half of 1 percent when you are getting the maximum value for a blackjack, one that pays 3 to 2.
+The 6 to 5 game, however, has a house advantage of 1.45 percent, more than eight times the advantage the casino has on a normal single deck game, and whammo!, it's almost triple the house edge the casino carries on an eight-deck shoe.

 You didn't mention your typical bet, but if you are a $50 a hand hitter, you get paid $75 when blackjacks pay 3/2.
 Getting paid 6 to 5 on a $50 bet gets you only $60 for a snapper.

-If you stumble on a full-pay Jacks or Better machine that pays 9 coins for a full house, 6 for a flush, and 2 for two pair, you can expect a return rate -- free drinks excluded allowing you to play each hand correctly -- of approximately 99.5%, making it a pretty sweet machine to be playing on.
+If you stumble on a full-pay Jacks or Better machine that pays 9 coins for a full house, 6 for a flush, and 2 for two pair, you can expect a return rate -- free drinks excluded, allowing you to play each hand correctly -- of approximately 99.5 percent, making it a pretty sweet machine to be playing on.

-As for identifying a good Deuce's Wild machine, you want to find a machine that pays five coins for four-of-a-kind instead of four.
-With maximum coin play and perfect strategy, a five-coin return for four-of-a-kind gives you a slight edge against the house—a 100.76% return versus 94.34% if the machine returns just four coins.
+As for identifying a good Deuces Wild machine, you want to find a machine that pays five coins for four-of-a-kind instead of four.
+With maximum coin play and perfect strategy, a five-coin return for four-of-a-kind gives you a slight edge against the house—a 100.76 percent return versus 94.34 percent if the machine returns just four coins.